in28minutes/in28minutes.github.io/google-cloud-roadmap.md

     description:
     icon: lni-download
 objectives:
-  - Google Cloud
+  - Get started with Google Cloud
-  - Hands-on
-  - Database
-  - Compute
-  - Security
-  - Networking
+  - Go Hands-On
+  - Learn the Most Important Services
+  - Prepare for 3 Awesome Certifications
 testimonials:
   - name: Edwin G.
     comment: Wow, what can I say?
 I just passed my second exam this month (NO PRIOR EXPERIENCE) and now I have two Google Cloud Certs (CDL and ACE).
 I'm very thankful for Ranga and his amazing content.
 I'm deeply thankful and excited to continue this journey in the cloud.